Skip to content

 A Call to Action for the Fintech Industry

-Project Nemo and Kathryn Townsend , the Government Ambassador for Disability and Accessibility for the Banking sector, has launched a call to action focused on improving safe, everyday spending options for individuals with learning disabilities.
-This initiative aims to support individuals who may need help from a trusted third party, such as a family member, to maintain as much independence as possible in managing their finances.
-The goal is to provide better support and more accessible solutions for managing payments and financial transactions.
-To drive meaningful and lasting change, four interdependent workstreams have been established.
+In December 2024, Project Nemo and Kathryn Townsend, the Government Ambassador for Disability and Accessibility for the Banking sector, launched a call to action focused on improving safe, everyday spending options for individuals with learning disabilities.
+The initiative aimed to support individuals who may need help from a trusted third party, such as a family member, to maintain as much independence as possible in managing their finances.
+The goal was to provide better support and more accessible solutions for managing payments and financial transactions.
+To drive meaningful and lasting change, four interdependent workstreams were set up.
+We are pleased to share the updates and outcomes from each of the interdependent workstreams:

 Workstream 1: Research & Insights